ralph-groupscholar/groupscholar-review-turnaround-pulse/README.md

 - Close requests and record outcomes.
 - List open reviews and summarize turnaround averages by reviewer.
 - Triage overdue and due-soon reviews with optional cohort/reviewer filters.
+- Report SLA performance by reviewer with on-time and overdue counts.
+- Summarize open review risk buckets by reviewer or cohort.
 - Production Postgres schema + seed data included.

 ## Tech